FilMarini/bigbanger/README.md

 ## Repository structure

 * **firmware**:
-  * *upython* contains the micropython firmware for the ESP32-C3
+  * *upython* contains the microPython firmware for the ESP32-C3
-  * *rust* contains the rust firmware for the ESP32-C3
+  * *rust* contains the Rust firmware for the ESP32-C3

 * **hardware**: contains the Kicad project for the PCB